The Allegory of Good and Bad Government

-The Allegory of Good and Bad Government, known in Italian as Allegoria ed effetti del Buono e del Cattivo Governo, is a series of three fresco panels painted by Ambrogio Lorenzetti between February 1338 and May 1339.
-The work is located in Siena's Palazzo Pubblico, specifically in the Sala dei Nove, which translates to the 'Salon of Nine'.
+The Allegory of Good and Bad Government, known in Italian as Allegoria ed effetti del Buono e del cattivo governo, is a series of three fresco panels painted by Ambrogio Lorenzetti between February 1338 and May 1339.
+The work is located in the Palazzo Pubblico of Siena, specifically in the Sala dei Nove, which translates to the 'salon of the nine'.
 This room served as the council hall for the nine executive magistrates of the Republic of Siena.

 An interpretation of the paintings suggests they were "designed to remind the Nine [magistrates] of just how much was at stake as they made their decisions".
-Considered Lorenzetti's "undisputed masterpiece", the series consists of six different scenes; it is noted that the titles assigned to these scenes are all modern conveniences.
-These scenes are the Allegory of Good Government, the Allegory of Bad Government, the Effects of Bad Government in the City, the Effects of Bad Government in the Country, the Effects of Good Government in the City, and the Effects of Good Government in the Country.
+Considered Lorenzetti's "undisputed masterpiece", the series consists of six different scenes.
+It is noted that the titles assigned to these scenes are all modern conveniences.
+These scenes are known as the Allegory of Good Government, the Allegory of Bad Government, the Effects of Bad Government in the City, the Effects of Bad Government in the Country, the Effects of Good Government in the City, and the Effects of Good Government in the Country.

 Historical context

-The Allegory and Effects of Good and Bad Government series was commissioned entirely by a civic group, the Council of Nine, which constituted the city council.
+The Allegory and Effects of Good and Bad Government series was commissioned by the "Council of Nine", a civic group that constituted the city council.
 Unlike most art of the period, the subject matter is civic rather than religious.
-The Republic of Siena, an urban hub filled with bankers and merchants who maintained extensive international contacts, was one of the most powerful of the fourteenth-century Italian city-states.
-The fourteenth century was a turbulent time for politics in the Italian cities due to constant violent party struggles; governments were overthrown, the Black Death from 1347 to 1353 killed a catastrophic number of people, infected many more, and left numerous members of the ruling class dead, and governments were subsequently reinstated.
+The Republic of Siena was one of the most powerful of the fourteenth-century Italian city-states.
+This century was a turbulent time for politics in Italian cities due to violent party struggles, the overthrow of governments, and the Black Death epidemic.

 Layout

 The murals occupy a substantial area, covering three of the four walls within the Council Room.
-The southern wall remains without a mural, as it contains the room's sole window.
+The southern wall remains without a mural.
+It contains the sole window for the room.
 The door used by the council for entry is located on the opposite northern wall.
-On the eastern wall, Lorenzetti depicted scenes of the Effects of Good Government, while on the opposing western wall he rendered The Allegory and Effects of Bad Government.
+On the eastern wall, Lorenzetti depicted scenes of the "Effects of Good Government", while on the opposing western wall he rendered "The Allegory and Effects of Bad Government".
 Overlooking both of these murals on the northern wall are the personifications of the allegorical depictions of the virtues of good government.